Plans are currently being considered for women to win the right to force the police to confirm whether their partner has a violent history.

 At the end of June, Domestic Violence Protection Orders were launched allowing police and magistrates to stop offenders from contacting victims or returning to their home for up to 28 days.
 It is still very early days and the orders are currently being rolled out in Greater Manchester, Wiltshire and West Mercia.

 Whether Clare’s Law comes into force or not, what is clear is that domestic violence is at epidemic levels and it need not be tolerated.
 Shocking statistics show that two women per week are killed by current or ex-partners and one in four women will experience domestic violence in their lifetime.

 We are members of the Greater Manchester Family Justice Council and one of our Partners Victoria Gethin is a member of the Domestic Violence Committee at the invitation of the Designated Family Judge.
-There is no need to suffer in silence, call our helpline 0800 073 1324 now.
+There is no need to suffer in silence, call us on 01616 966 229 now.